vtimonen/rest/README.md

-# Pixel - Personal Website
+# Rest - Personal Website

 This is a simple site featuring a video background, an embedded YouTube video, and a contact form powered by EmailJS.